 Classical MPR's Teacher Feature highlights the lives and work of music teachers throughout Minnesota.
-This week, we meet Brett Smith, who teaches music at O.H.
-Anderson Elementary School in Mahtomedi, Minn.
+This week, we meet Jonathan Laflamme, director of bands at Little Falls Community High School in Little Falls, Minn.

-Classical MPR's Teacher Feature highlights the lives and work of music teachers throughout Minnesota.
-This week, we meet Amanda Patton, who teaches music at Little Mountain Elementary School in Monticello, Minn.
+Back for its second year, Classical MPR's Teacher Feature highlights the lives and work of music teachers throughout Minnesota.
+This week, we meet Ed Schaefle, orchestra teacher at Blaine High School in Blaine, Minn.

 As Classical MPR marks back-to-school month and as the Minnesota Orchestra kicks off its season with special guest, soprano Renee Fleming, we've located this archival interview clip in which Fleming highlights the role of education in any singer's career.

 Making their MPR booth debut at the Minnesota State Fair on Monday, Sept.
 1, are the members of Saana Ensemble -- five Finnish women who now live in Minnesota and entertain audiences with the music of their native land.